carlfranklin/MAUIDnr6/README.md

 Every description ended with a semicolon.
 I removed that.

-If you are not online, you click on the title or description to show the details, and you have not downloaded the show details, a dialog pops up saying "You are not online."
+If you are not online, you click on the title to show the details, and you have not downloaded the show details, a dialog pops up saying "You are not online."

 The show description did not display correctly if it contained html markup.